carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 The same is done with the training dataset.
 Each time we repeat training and validating, we split the original training set into new training and validation datasets.

+_Comment: Replace Cross-Validation with Model Tuning and remove the red "repeat splitting" bubble.
+Cross validation would be a Day 2 workshop concept. _
 <p align="center">
 <img width="700" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/datasets2.jpg">
 </p>